Root Canal Therapy

 How Does A Root Canal Work?

-When your tooth has become infected, and a root canal is necessary, our professional dental team will work with you to make the procedure as smooth and comfortable as possible.
+When your tooth has become infected and a root canal is necessary, our professional dental team will work with you to make the procedure as smooth and comfortable as possible.

 Using advanced technologies and local anesthetic, a dentist removes the damaged or infected pulp.
-The root canals are also cleaned, slightly enlarged, and shaped to make way for a special filler that helps maintain the remaining tooth structure.
+The root canals are also cleaned, slightly enlarged, and shaped to make way for a special filler to maintain the remaining tooth structure.
 Sometimes a metal post may be added to help improve the integrity of the tooth.